songlh15/tidydata/README.md

 #### Step 1.
 Read raw data into R by read.table() functions.
-Since there are three files for each data source(train or test), there will be 3 read.table() functions for each source so we got trainx from X_train.txt,trainy from Y_train.txt,trainid from train.txt and testx from x_test.txt,testy from y_test.txt and testid from test.txt.
+Since there are three files for each data source(train or test), there will be 3 read.table() functions for each source so we got trainx from X_train.txt,trainy from Y_train.txt,trainid from subject_train.txt and testx from x_test.txt,testy from y_test.txt and testid from subject_test.txt.

 After reading data into R, merge rainx,trainy and trainid into one single dataset called traindata and merge testx,testy and testid to one single dataset testdata use cbind(), then using rbind() to concatenate two datasets traindata and testdata into one dataset called traintest.